pressingspace/dmg-read-more/readme.md

 The search query is currently restricted to searching posts of *the same post type*.
 I assumed this would be the most suitable approach to begin with.

-If the requirement is to only search Posts then this could be hardcoded to `post`.
+If the requirement is to only search *Posts* then we could hardcode the `type` query param of the search query to `post`.

 If there is a requirement to link *between* post types (e.g. from a `post` to a `page`) then this could be achieved by adding a "Post type" selector above the search box.
 The